KacperOdzimek/Arbor/documentation/design_reference.md

 # Arbor UI — Design Reference

-This document covers how to create Arbor trees; Node anatomy, how arrays of nodes form a tree, sizing rules, the node shortcut macros, instancing, and the storage system.
+This document covers how to create Arbor trees: node anatomy, how arrays of nodes form a tree, sizing rules, the node shortcut macros, instancing, the storage system, and the invalidation system.

 ## 1. The Node